sct/overseerr/docs/using-overseerr/settings/README.md

 This value should be set to the port that your Radarr/Sonarr server listens on.
 By default, Radarr uses port `7878` and Sonarr uses port `8989`, but you may need to set this to `443` or some other value if your Radarr/Sonarr server is hosted on a VPS or cloud provider.

-#### SSL
+#### Use SSL

-Tick this box to connect to Radarr/Sonarr via HTTPS rather than HTTP.
-Note that self-signed certificates are **not** supported.
+Enable this setting to connect to Radarr/Sonarr via HTTPS rather than HTTP.
+Note that self-signed certificates are _not_ supported.

 #### API Key

 Enter your Radarr/Sonarr API key here.
-Do **not** share these key publicly, as they can be used to gain administrator access to your Radarr/Sonarr servers!
+Do _not_ share these key publicly, as they can be used to gain administrator access to your Radarr/Sonarr servers!

 You can locate the required API keys in Radarr/Sonarr in **Settings &rarr; General &rarr; Security**.

 #### Base URL

-If you have configured a base URL for Radarr/Sonarr, you **must** enter it here in order for Overseerr to connect to those services!
+If you have configured a base URL for Radarr/Sonarr, you _must_ enter it here in order for Overseerr to connect to those services!

 You can verify whether or not you have a base URL configured in Radarr/Sonarr in **Settings &rarr; General &rarr; Host**.
 (Note that a restart of your Radarr/Sonarr servers is required if you modify this setting!)